blueprint-platform/.github/profile/README.md

 > Architecture should not be *explained* — it should be *observable and executable*.

-**Blueprint Platform** is an architecture-first ecosystem designed to help engineering teams turn **architectural intent** into **executable guardrails** and **deterministic system foundations**.
+**Blueprint Platform** is an architecture-first ecosystem designed to help engineering teams turn **architectural intent** into **executable guardrails** and **deterministic system foundations** — and keep them intact as systems, teams, and time evolve.

-Blueprint does not rely on discipline, tribal knowledge, or best-effort reviews.
+Blueprint does not rely on discipline, tribal knowledge, or best‑effort reviews.
-It makes architecture **explicit, testable, and enforced by construction**.
+It makes architecture **explicit, testable, versioned, and enforced by construction**.

 ---